Disney Tokyo vs. DisneySea: Which One Is Right For You?

 DisneySea is the companion theme park to Tokyo Disneyland and forms part of the Disney Tokyo Resort.
 It was opened in 2001 and remains a unique theme park experience that you won’t be able to find at any other Disney resort in the world.

-DisneySea is your best option for exciting new experiences if you’re someone who’s already been to Disneyland.
-It tends to appeal to an older crowd, as you’ll find more thrilling rides there, as well as the opportunity to grab some alcoholic drinks!
+DisneySea tends to appeal to an older crowd, as you’ll find more thrill rides there, plus more opportunities to grab some alcoholic drinks!

 Park Theme And Main Attractions

-As the name suggests, DisneySea has a nautical theme, and the park is divided into seven themed ‘Ports of Call’, each with a different feel and themed rides or shows.
+As the name suggests, DisneySea has a nautical theme, and the park is divided into themed ‘Ports of Call’.

 Tokyo DisneySea Zones